 As women age, their bodies will go through several different phases or changes.
 Breast changes during menopause are common and often the most visible sign of this phase.
 The cause of these changes can range from fluctuations in hormones, age, weight loss/gain, illness and lifestyle changes.
 For many women, it’s a combination of several of these factors and how their bodies react to the changes.
 From peri-menopause to post-menopause, women may see several different phases in terms of breast shape and size.

-As a woman ages, the glandular tissues that were needed to produce milk are no longer necessary.
-With time, they gradually begin to shrink and disappear causing the breast to lose some of its density and firmness.
+As a woman ages, the glandular tissues that are needed to produce milk are no longer necessary.
+With time, they gradually begin to shrink and disappear, causing the breast to lose some of its density and firmness.
 This may also change the shape of your breasts as well.
-For some women, depending on their physical make-up, their breasts may flatten leaving little in the way of tissue.
+For some women, depending on their physical makeup, their breasts may flatten, leaving little in the way of tissue.
 For others, the breasts may draw fatty tissue in to replace the glandular tissue as it erodes away.
 With the loss of glandular tissue, you may begin to feel more lumps.
 Although most are considered to be benign, it’s essential that you continue with your yearly breast exams after you have reached menopause.

 Women who find that their breasts have grown to massive proportions and taken on a life of their own after menopause may want to look into having a breast reduction.
 While this isn’t always the case, the added weight can become a problem causing pain in the back, shoulders, neck, and chest.
 In severe cases, it can even lead to migraines.
 When this occurs, it’s essential that you find a bra that fits properly.
 It will need to have wider straps that will displace the additional weight over the shoulders preventing uneven pressure on the muscles that support the head and neck.